 Evoenergy’s electricity network tariffs determine how and how much your retailer is charged for your use of the electricity network.
 For example, the price your retailer pays Evoenergy may be different depending on the time of day you use electricity, or whether you’re a residential or commercial customer.

-Electricity network charges
+Electricity network prices

-The Australian Energy Regulator approved Evoenergy’s 2025-26 electricity network prices in May 2025.
-These prices apply from 1 July 2025 to 30 June 2026.
+The Australian Energy Regulator approved Evoenergy’s 2026-27 electricity network prices in April 2026 and the ACT Government made its determination on LFiT Scheme costs in February 2026.
+The resulting prices apply from 1 July 2026 to 30 June 2027.

 The documents below provide information on the tariffs and charges associated with using the electricity network and the services we provide: